deco3500-2017/team-apollo/README.md

 ### Phase 1: Research

-The first things that we need to do before we actually developing a product is we need to have an understanding about the domain that we are taking and the product itself.
-With a good research we will have a wide range of knowledge that can be used to improve the product idea.
-This research is not only limited to user research but also to industry research and competitive analysis.
+To begin the project, before any development commences, there must be a series of research based tasks completed to begin to understand the projects domain.
+The benefits of good research will lead to an array of knowledge that will lend to creating a project that is both an exciting idea, along with having a real user based that requires the product.
+This research is not only limited to understanding the users, it also requires an in depth look into the industry and competitive landscape of the applications scope.

 #### Milestone 1.1: Industry Research

-The industry research is one of the preliminary researches in the first phase of the product planning implementation. in the early stage (02-09-2017) we aim to take relevant industry research and investigation report in the product's macrosconical trends during the application design.
-For instance, by reading the industry research weekly, we aim to collect data like how the social software infulenced on human behavior and social interaction and the rising social application of our technological lives.
+The industry research is one of the preliminary research tasks in the first phase of the products implementation.
+In the early stages, a report must be completed on the industry that _Venu_ hopes to enter.
+This is about looking at the internal and external environment of the industry and searching for opportunities and threats that may potentially impact the development of the application.

 #### Milestone 1.2: Competitive Analysis

-We are trying to identify an application or product that having similarities with our product and evaluate their strategies to determine their strengths and weaknesses relatives to our product.
-This will help us to see if our product is fits or not in the overall market.In this part, we aim at a detailed analysis to analysis several aspercts from typical products to sum the merits and drawbacks of relevant product, try to improve ourselves.
+The Competitive Analysis is an expansion on the Industry Analysis which looks at the current direct and indirect competitors for the industry _Venu_ hopes to enter.
+Direct competitors are those who are working within the exact industry as _Venu_, while indirect are those competitors of which are not working in the industry, but are a potential substitute for the application.
+The benefit of this analysis is looking at what strengths and weaknesses these organisations hold and trying to exploit and mitigate those.

 #### Milestone 1.3: User Research

-This is part is basically only focuses on understanding user behaviors, needs, and motivations through observation techniques, task analysis, and other feedback methodologies which will be more detail in requirement backlog section.
+User research is a step undertaken to begin investigating the methods that users will use the application.
+During the user research it is essentially to look at the users behaviours, needs and motivations through various techniques that aim to observe and log their actions.
+This early user research will purely consist of basic gathering techniques to look at potential users of the application and what their needs are.

 --------------------------------------------------------------------------------